 We strongly encourage prospective applicants to take either exam multiple times.
 The Office of Admissions will always take the highest super score.
 You can register for the SAT exam at www.CollegeBoard.org and the ACT exam at www.ACTStudent.org.

 If you attended a high school in a country whose language of instruction or native language is something other than English, you must provide evidence of English proficiency.
-This is done by taking the TOEFL exam (www.ETS.org/toefl) or the IELTS exam (www.IELTS.org).
+This is done by taking the TOEFL exam (www.ETS.org/toefl) or the IELTS exam (www.IELTS.org) or the Duolingo online English proficiency exam.

 - International Student Services